ZoRoEmiya/BattleMon-Online/README.md

 ## 🎮 What is BattleMon Online?

-BattleMon Online is a finished multiplayer web game where players build teams of custom creatures and battle each other in strategic turn-based combat.
+BattleMon Online is a multiplayer web game where players build teams of custom creatures and battle each other in strategic turn-based combat.

 The project includes user accounts, saved teams, NPC battles, real-time multiplayer battles, battle history, dark/light mode, and a full backend battle engine.